 One of the best ways to help elders with COPD, and the families who care for them, is by partnering with a professional home care agency, such as Absolute Companion Care.
-Providing highly skilled and experienced senior home care services Baltimore area seniors deserve, we assist those with COPD by
+Providing highly skilled and experienced senior home care services Baltimore and surrounding areas trust, we assist those with COPD by

 - Planning and preparing healthy meals as per any dietary restrictions

 - Offering safe, accompanied transportation to medical appointments and procedures

 - Helping elders engage in physician-approved exercise routines

 - Maintaining a clean home environment

 - Providing warm, caring companionship